 Lake Forest has a diverse population.
 From the figures in the chart below, we see that the percentage of all ethnic groups has relatively stayed the same over the past three years.

 Lake Forest has seen a shift in the economic status of its student population.
-The change throughout the years is a result of a depressed economy resulting in more students qualifying for FARMS.
+The change throughout the years is a result of a depressed economy resulting in more students qualifying as a Pupil in Poverty.